MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF112_114_MICRF220_219A_BLE_SENSOR/WBZ451_MICRF112_114/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an MICRF112 433MHz as transmitter using ASK Modulation interfaced with WBZ451 Curiosity Board which gets the RGB values from the Microchip Bluetooth Data ([(MBD)](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US) application through Bluetooth Low Energy (BLE) using [BLE Sensor application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor).
+This application demonstrates the use of an MICRF112 433MHz as transmitter using ASK Modulation interfaced with the WBZ451 Curiosity Board which gets the RGB values from the Microchip Bluetooth Data ([(MBD)](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US) application through Bluetooth Low Energy (BLE) using [BLE Sensor application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor).
 Then the RGB values are tranmitted through MICRF112.

 ![](docs/Picture1.png)